vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

 Loss(*θ*) = Loss<sub>data</sub>(*θ*) + *λ* Reg(*θ*)

-> **Exercise: regularization**
+> **Exercise: Implementing regularization**
 >
-> Add a regularization term to the loss, which penalizes the loss when
+> Incorporate a regularization term that penalizes solutions with
-> the inferred initial conditions are less than 0.
+> negative initial conditions, enforcing the physical constraint of
+> non-negative population abundances.

-## Multiple shooting
+## Multiple Shooting Methods

-Another trick that can greatly improve the convergence of the optimization is to break down the prediction task into simpler tasks.
-Namely, instead of trying to predict in one shot the whole time series, the idea of multiple shooting is to predict for shorter time horizon.
+Multiple shooting is a numerical technique that can significantly improve optimization convergence for dynamical systems.
+Rather than integrating the entire trajectory from a single initial condition (single shooting), multiple shooting partitions the time domain and integrates shorter sub-intervals with independent initial conditions.

-> **Exercise: multiple shooting**
+> **Exercise: Implementing multiple shooting**
 >
-> Can you modify your loss function to implement this idea?
+> Reformulate the loss function to employ multiple shooting by dividing
+> the observation interval into shorter segments.
 >

 <details class="code-fold">